kshetline/tubular_time/README.md

 `ttime('2021-02-28T07:00 Australia/Lord_Howe').add('days', 100).toIsoString()` →<br>
 `2021-06-08T07:00:00.000+10:30`

-Even with the default behavior, however, it is still possible hours and minutes my change, in just the same way adding one month to January 31 does not yield February 31.
+Even with the default behavior, however, it is still possible for hours and minutes to change, in just the same way adding one month to January 31 does not yield February 31.
 When clocks are turned forward, some times of day simply do not exist, so a result might have to be adjusted to a valid hour and minute in some cases.

 `ttime('2000-04-27T00:30 Africa/Cairo').add('day', 1).toString()` →<br>
 `DateTime<2000-04-28T01:30:00.000 +03:00§>` (clock turned forward at midnight to 1:00)